 14)If I do contract the virus, does that mean my baby will be born with COVID?

 As this is a very new virus we are just beginning to learn about it.
 Emerging evidence suggests that transmission from a woman to her baby during pregnancy or birth (vertical transmission) is probable.
 There has been a report of two cases in which this seems likely, but reassuringly the babies were both discharged from hospital and are well.
 In all previously reported cases worldwide, infection was found at least 30 hours after birth.
 It is important to emphasise that in all reported cases of newborn babies developing coronavirus very soon after birth, the baby was well.

 Given current evidence, it is considered unlikely that if you have the virus it would cause problems with your baby’s development, and none have been observed.

-Further tips on best practice with your epilpesy are available here; notes on managing mental health and stress are here; video resources on Epilepsy & Coronavirus are available here wheil additional resources which you may find of assistance are available here.
+Further tips on preparing for virtual appointments and best practices with your epilpesy in general are available here; notes on managing mental health and stress are here; video resources on Epilepsy & Coronavirus are available here wheil additional resources which you may find of assistance are available here.

 We will to continue to update this article if/when any further information becomes available and re-share on social media.
 Again, please follow the advice which is coming from official channels – the HSE & Department of Health.